Dalcroze Method – an education for and through music

 Created by the Swiss musician Emile Jaques-Dalcroze at the beginning of the 20th century, this method is recognized worldwide as a method of music education for all ages, offering to those who practice it both the opportunity to live intense musical experiences and to develop multiple abilities.

 The Method, also known as the Jaques-Dalcroze Rhythmics, was born when Emile Jaques-Dalcroze, as a professor at the Geneva Conservatory of Music, noticed in his students’ difficulties in execution, a lack of musical sensitivity, artistic expression, and originality.
-He then discovered the essential role of the body in musical awareness and, in order to strengthen the artistic capacities of his students, he created the musical pedagogy that bears his name, based on the musicality of movement and improvisation.
+He then discovered the essential role of the body in musical awareness.
+In order to strengthen the artistic capacities of his students, he created the musical pedagogy that bears his name, based on the musicality of movement and improvisation.

 Living, feeling, experimenting, discovering before becoming aware, before analysing, intellectualising and integrating.
 These are the main stages of Dalcroze pedagogy and form the basis of this musical education which is recognised and taught all over the world.